RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/Backward_compatibility.md

   Of course in computer science you will only have perfect indiscernibility in the reflexive case (i.e., when you are comparing one variable to itself), because otherwise address(x) \\= address(y).
   I'll state again my point in a different way.
 We can (and should) offer a decode BIM.
 Then the _decoded_ byte string may well be different, depending on the way we store Unicode strings.
 This would allow for ``"René"~decode("UTF-8")~length = 5.
 But first-order BIMs should always return the same, except perhaps for the ones that manage internal representations, like encode and decode.
   "René" only _has_ a c2x if we assume that an Unicode string _has_ an encoding.
 I strongly oppose this idea, as I've explained in detail in the next point.
   On the other hand, "René"~decode("UTF-8") is a byte string, and then of course it has c2x.

+  [later -- for entertainment only]

+  The superman example contained in the Wikipedia article is, of course, ludicrous.
+The same happens with many classical discussions in logic.
+For example: assume there is an universe that contains two perfectly identical spheres, orbiting each other, and no more objects.
+If we don't introduce a viewer, who can point her finger and say "_this_ sphere", or "_that_ sphere", then both spheres are indeed indistinguishable (=indiscernible), but nonetheless not identical (=not the same).
+And this would seem to contradict the law of identify of indiscernibles.
+Then a lot of subtle discussions ensue, where the concept of "thisness" is considered and discussed, and so on.
+A can of worms, of course.
+A little humour is the only antidote :)
   (/jmb)

 * Also, x2c et al are used to store certain values in a byte.
 But we won't know, in general terms, how a codepoint is stored.
 Or a grapheme cluster.